yochaigal/cairn/wip/2e/factions.md

 - Factions possess advantages that allow them to accomplish their goals, the culmination of which will result in fulfilling their Agendas.
 - Advantages reflect a Faction's influence, materials, wealth, and unique features.
 Advantages are best interpreted through the lens of the Faction's Type.
-- Factions add or lose advantages by trying to complete their agenda (see below).
-- Factions leverage their advantages as much as possible to achieve their goals, and at the same time work to acquire _more_ advantages.
+- Factions add or lose advantages by trying to complete their agenda, leveraging their advantages as much as possible to achieve their goals, and at the same time work to acquire _more_ advantages.

 ## Agendas

 - All agendas have at least one obstacle that stands in the way of their completion.
 Additional obstacles can arise through Faction Actions (see below) or through developments in the fiction.
-- Factions will work to complete their agendas independently, enlisting the help of PCs only when advantageous.
+- Factions will work to complete their agendas independently, enlisting the help of PCs only when it helps strengthen their agenda.
 - Agendas are accomplished through the completion of goals that work toward a clear objective or purpose.
 They are rooted in desire: that for power, wealth, revenge, resources, etc.
 - Agendas should not be small things.
 Their successful completion should potentially change the landscape of a setting.